tonywalker1/ubuntu-tips/docs/add-btrfs-subvolumes.md

 sudo chmod 0700 /mnt/target/snapshots
 sudo chmod 1777 /mnt/target/var/tmp
 ```

 Ok, that was a lot of practice and repetition.
 Now, say you want to install Postgres.
+Knowing that
-Knowing that Postres can be disk instensive, you might want to place the database(s) in a subvolume.
-You should now be able to do that!
+PostreSQL can be disk intensive, you might want to place the database(s) in a sub-volume.
+You should
+now be able to do that!

 One last thing, we need to edit fstab to add the new volumes...